-Figure 6: Response of inflation expectations by professional forecasters, Germany
+Figure 6: Response of inflation expectations of professional forecasters, Germany

 Notes: Estimates based on local projections of one year ahead inflation expectations on monetary policy surprises and control variables as in Equation 3.
 Inflation expectations come from a monthly survey of professional forecasters conducted by Consensus Economics.
 Blue areas correspond to 68% and 90% confidence intervals based on Newey-West standard errors.
-Responses are scaled such that a surprise increases the corresponding interest rate by 25 basis points.
+Responses are scaled in such a way that a surprise increases the corresponding interest rate by 25 basis points.